 So now we have the Greek letters Ιησου , prounouced “ee-ay-soo”.
 These are the same letters used in the Septuagint to represent the Hebrew name Jeshua in 1 Chronicles 24:11 where we see the courses of the priests listed.
-It this case, it is spelled without a final “s” sound because in this verse the proper name Jeshua is not the subject of a verb.
+“But” you say, “you left off the little squiggly letter on the end”.
+That’s correct, and there’s a reason.

 Masculine Names Ending in 's'

-When you have a masculine proper name which is also the subject of a verb, it is customary to add a final Sigma (ς).
+In Greek, when you have a masculine proper name which is also the subject of a verb, it is customary to add a final Sigma ( ς ) to the end of the name.
+This gives it an ‘s’ or ‘z’ ending sound.
 In Ezra 3:2 we see Jeshua the son of Jozadak standing up to build the altar.
-In this verse, Jeshua is the subject of the verb “standing” and thus the Greek spelling includes a final sigma and thus spelled 'Ιησους', and is pronounced “ee-ay-soos”.
-This is the way the Septuagint spells the Hebrew name "Yeshua'.
+In this verse, Jeshua is the subject of the verb “standing” and thus the Greek spelling includes a final sigma and is spelled 'Ιησους' (pronounced ‘ee-ay-soos’).
+This is the way the Septuagint spells the Hebrew name "Yeshua'

 Adding the “s” sound at the end of masculine proper names is quite common in Greek.
 There are many other examples in the Septuagint:

 - KJV Judges 17:1 And there was a man of mount Ephraim, whose name was Micah (Μιχαιας).